cssandstuff/cv/content/_index.md

 title: Tim Clulow's CV
 ---
 # Hello,
-I’m a Designer who enjoys coding for the web.
+I’m a Designer and Front End Developer who enjoys building experiences and components for the web.
 I'm at home when mixing design with prototyping.
 I enjoy user-testing and research when solving design problems.

 {{% grid %}}